-Florida Rental Lease Agreements
+Florida Rental Lease Agreement Templates

 The Florida Lease Agreements are contracts that establish the rules and conditions regarding the renting of a residential or commercial property.
 The forms legally define the roles and responsibilities of both the landlord and tenant(s).
 The document is necessary to make it clear to each party in what they must do in order to uphold their obligations for the duration of the lease.
 Each document should include an area dedicated to party identification, the rules/conditions of the lease, the rent the tenant(s) are expected to pay, and the end date of the contract.